networknt/light-4j/README.md

 It is 44 times faster than the most popular microservices platform Spring Boot embedded Tomcat and use only 1/5 of memory.
 Here is the [benchmark](https://github.com/networknt/microservices-framework-benchmark) results compare with Spring Boot and other microservices frameworks.
-Here is the [comparison](https://www.techempower.com/benchmarks/previews/round15/) with other Web frameworks.
+Here is the [comparison](https://www.techempower.com/benchmarks/#section=data-r15&hw=ph&test=plaintext) with other Web frameworks.

-### Provide an embedded gateway to address cross cutting concerns.
+### Provide an embedded gateway to address cross-cutting concerns.
 * Plugin architecture for startup/shutdown hooks and middleware components
 * Distributed OAuth2 JWT security verification as part of the framework
 * Request and response validation against OpenAPI specification at runtime
-* Metrics collected in influxdb and viewed from Grafana Dashboard for both services and clients
+* Metrics collected in Influxdb/Prometheus and viewed from Grafana Dashboard for both services and clients
-* Global exception handling for runtime exception, api exception and other checked exceptions
+* Global exception handling for runtime exception, API exception, and other checked exceptions
-* Mask sensitive data like credit card, sin number etc. before logging
+* Mask sensitive data like the credit card, sin number, etc. before logging
-* Sanitize cross site scripting for query parameters, request headers and body
+* Sanitize cross-site scripting for query parameters, request headers and body
 * Audit to dump important info or entire request and response.
 * Body parser to support different content types
-* Standardized response code and messages from configuration file
+* Standardized response code and messages from the configuration file
-* Externalized configuration for all modules for dockerized environment
+* Externalized configuration for all modules for the dockerized environment
 * CORS pre-flight handler for SPA (Angular or React) from another domain
 * Rate limiting for services that exposed outside to the Internet
 * Service registry and discovery support direct, Consul and Zookeeper
-* Client side discovery and load balance to eliminate proxies
+* Client-side discovery and load balance to eliminate proxies
 * A client module that is tightly integrated with Light-OAuth2 and supports traceability

 ### Design and Test driven development to increase productivity